PhilipGriffith/AHPy/README.md

 }
 ```

-Next, we compare the *sub*criteria of cost to one another...
+Next, we compare the *sub*criteria of Cost to one another...

 ```python
 >>> cost_comparisons = {('Price', 'Fuel'): 2, ('Price', 'Maintenance'): 5, ('Price', 'Resale'): 3,